danherrera0/SPOON_Client/README.md

 # Spoon

+A Tinder-like swiping web app that matches users based on food preferences.
+Utilizing React, Yelp API, React-Spring-Hooks, Leaflet Maps API, Rails, Postgres

 In this repository, you will find the frontend for this project built with React JS.
 The Rails backend is located:[here](https://github.com/danherrera0/SPOON_Server)

 SEE OUR WEB APP IN ACTION, view the demo on YouTube: https://www.youtube.com/watch?v=OA4ye_u4Gfc

 ## 📌 Features:
 *

 ## 🎯 Stretch Goals
 * Open Table API
+* Implement social authentication

 ## 🛠 Built With
 * [React](https://reactjs.org/)